 This Fairy House may lack some of the amenities that other properties on this list feature, but this place is all about getting back to nature, set as it is on the side of a hill with fabulous views of the Black Mountains.

 Fairy House is located near Pengenffordd, in the eastern area of the Brecon Beacons National Park.
-Trips here could include classic Black Mountains hikes such as Sugar Loaf or Table Mountain or activities around nearby Llangorse Lake.
+Trips here could include classic Black Mountains hikes such as Table Mountain or activities around nearby Llangorse Lake.

-This clamping pod has everything you need for a glamping Brecon Beacons trip including a kitchen, 1 double bed and bathroom.
-Located just 3 miles from Ystradgynlais, the Mountain View glamping pod is ideally placed for a walk to the scenic glacial lake of Llyn y Fan Fach or to South Wale’s highest waterfall – Henryd Falls.
+This clamping pod has everything you need for a glamping Brecon Beacons trip including a kitchen, 1 double bed, bathroom and firepit.
+Located in Llangadog, these huts are ideally placed for a walk to the scenic glacial lake of Llyn y Fan Fach or to South Wales’ highest waterfall – Henryd Falls.

-Situated in Ystradfeltre, the Four Falls Trail is literally on your doorstep, as are the Porth Yr Ogof caves.
-It’s also a short drive to various hikes around the Brecon Beacons and to the Penderyn Distillery if you fancy a spot of whisky tasting!
+Situated near Sennybridge, Brecon is a short drive away as are the Elidir Trail and Four Falls Trail in Waterfall Country.
+It’s also a short drive to various hikes around the Brecon Beacons and to the Penderyn Distillery, if you fancy a spot of whisky tasting!

 7. The Shepherd’s Carriage